Some of my fun projects this month:

-Foraging is so much fun once you know a lot of plants, you can go into an environment and pick up the plants that are local.
-Each environment being quite different, you can create tons of various and truly unique ingredients.
-For example, this week I went to the local forest and found turkey tail mushrooms, chervil, grass, sweet white clover, old cottonwood, willow and oak leaves, dry mugwort leaves and so much more.
+Foraging is so much fun once you know a lot of plants, you can go into various environments and create condiments that represent them.
+For example, this week I visited my friend's place in the local forest and found turkey tail mushrooms, chervil, grass, sweet white clover, old cottonwood, willow and oak leaves, dry mugwort leaves and so much more.
 Having played with the various flavors for many years, I'm able to create a blend by carefully choosing the ratio of ingredients and make some interesting infusions that reflect the local terroir.
-CHECK THE WILD FOOD LAB for the method.

 Sprouting Wild Seeds

 With the drought still going in the beginning of the months, I had to be creative so I played with wild seeds I foraged last year and started experimenting with sprouting them.
 I experimented with black mustard, wild fennel, local chia and broadleaf plantain seeds.

 It was a fun project and I'm very happy with the results for the black mustard and local chia seeds.
 The broadleaf plantain seeds never sprouted so I'll have to investigate a bit.
 The fennel was "ok" but very stringy.
 I think for the wild fennel you need to sprout them longer using a different method.